Peugeot 505: Break/Familiale

 Introduced in the spring of 1982, the Break (Estate) and Familiale versions were quite different from saloons.
 The wheelbase was also longer, to help make it one of the most spacious in the market, at 2900 mm.
 This was, not coincidentally, the same exact wheelbase as had been used on both the 404 and 504 estate derivatives.

 The Familiale (family estate), with its third row of bench seats (giving a total of eight forward-facing seats), was popular with larger families and as a taxi.
 The two rows of rear seats could be folded to give a completely flat load area, with 1.94 cubic metres of load capacity.
 The total load carrying capacity is 590 kg.
 When released, it was hailed as a luxury touring wagon.
 The Familiale was marketed as the "SW8" in the United States, for "station wagon, eight seats."

-In France, Dangel modified the Peugeot 505 Break with high suspension and 4WD which looks like an SUV.
+In France, Dangel produced a modified version of the Peugeot 505 Break with high suspension and 4WD, which made it look like an early crossover SUV.

 Engines

 A range of diesel and petrol engines were offered.
 The first diesels (XD2) arrived in July 1979, two months after the petrol versions.
-The turbocharged petrol unit was first seen in 1984 (for the 1985 model year in the United States).
+The turbocharged petrol unit was first seen in October 1982.

 505s were mainly equipped with inline-four-cylinder engines, although there was a short run of petrol V6's built after 604 production had come to an end.